standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 Developers using the DPL should not fork the code in GitHub.
 No patterns or elements (such as colours) in the DPL may be edited without liaising with the digital communications team.
 This is the case in both the DPL and in any content management system; patterns should not be modified in any manner.
 Do not use CSS to overrule DPL elements, patterns, fonts etc. All code written must follow the digital communications team’s [code standards](https://www.st-andrews.ac.uk/digital-standards/service-manual/code-standards/).
 Rules on all patterns must be adhered to - if in doubt, please ask.

 New patterns may only be created by developers working directly alongside the digital communications team.

-See [contributing to the pattern library](https://github.com/standrewsdigital/digital-pattern-library/blob/master/CONTRIBUTING.md) for further details.

 Commit messages must follow the [commit message style guide](https://github.com/standrewsdigital/digital-code-style-guide/blob/master/commit-messages.md).